 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

 Bacalar is a town along the stunning lagoon of seven colors (Laguna de Siete Colores in Spanish).
-One of the best up-and-coming destinations in Mexico, Bacalar lagoon is one of the most beautiful places in Mexico.
+Most things to do in Bacalar revolve around water, but the town has plenty to offer outside of it.

 Whether you are traveling to Bacalar for the first time, or want to come back, this article is for you.
 After visiting this town multiple times, I wrote this guide to help you prepare for your visit and avoid mistakes.

 1. Take a tour of the lagoon